MichaelKaaden/dockerized-app/README.md

 export class AppModule {}
 ```

-Now, the app will load the `Settings` during startup.
+With this, the development environment is fully functional.
+Just put the
+development's base URL in the `src/assets/settings.json` file.

 Well...
-What's still missing is the possibility to change the base URL for each
+What's still missing is the explanation how to change the base URL for
-Docker container.
-Currently, every container would use the value set in the
-`src/assets/settings.json` file.

-One option to fix this is to use the `envsubst` command.
-This takes a template
+each Docker container.
+The option I like to use to fix this uses the `envsubst`
-file as input and substitutes all known environment variables with their value.
+command.
+This takes a template file as input and substitutes all known
+environment variables with their value.

 Here's the `src/assets/settings.json.template` file: